8th Canadian Infantry Brigade: World War I

 Raised in December 1915 in France, the 8th Brigade formed part of the 3rd Canadian Division, and was formed from six Mounted Rifles regiments that were converted into infantry units, forming four infantry battalions.
 The brigade's first major action was fought around Mount Sorrel, where the brigade's commander, Brigadier General Victor Williams, was captured.
 After this, the brigade took part in most of the major actions fought by the Canadians on the Western Front for the next two-and-a-half years until the armistice in November 1918.

 World War II

-Formed once again as part of the 3rd Canadian Division, the 8th Brigade headquarters formed in September 1940, consisting of three infantry battalions supported by an anti-tank company.
+Formed once again as part of the 3rd Canadian Division, the 8th Brigade headquarters was authorized on 24 May 1940; however, significant delays had it be formed on 14 September 1940, consisting of a brigade headquarters, three infantry battalions and supported by an anti-tank company.
 Training was conducted in Canada, and by July 1941, the brigade departed for the United Kingdom.
 After training in Britain, the 8th Brigade formed part of the assault forces on D-Day, at Juno Beach.
-The 8th went ashore in the area Courseulles-sur-Mer, Bernières-sur-Mer and St Aubin-sur-Mer, its task was to clear the beach and establish a beachhead perimeter before moving inland.
-Clearance of Courseilles was quickly done, thanks to detailed planning.
-Although the 8th Brigade reached is objectives by D-Day evening, "mopping-up" of by-passed German strongpoints took another ten days.
+The 8th went ashore in the area Courseulles-sur-Mer, Bernières-sur-Mer and St Aubin-sur-Mer.
+Its task was to clear the beach and establish a beachhead perimeter before moving inland.
+Clearance of Courseulles was quickly done, thanks to detailed planning.
+Although the 8th Brigade reached is objectives by D-Day evening, mopping-up of bypassed German strongpoints took another ten days.